microsoft/coyote/docs/ref/Microsoft.Coyote.Rewriting/RewritingSignatureAttribute.md

 Attribute that contains a signature identifying the parameters used during binary rewriting of an assembly.

+Attribute that contains a signature identifying the parameters used during binary rewriting of an assembly.

 ```csharp
 [AttributeUsage(AttributeTargets.Assembly)]
 public sealed class RewritingSignatureAttribute : Attribute